 - he or she has exceeded the deadline allowed for voluntary departure by more than 30 days.”

 Custody pending departure is subject to the same rules as the regular pre-removal detention procedure.
 A court order is therefore necessary and the detention can only be carried out in specialised facilities.
-In 2019, custody pending departure has only been carried out in a few places (Dresden/Saxony, Hamburg, Hannover-Langenhagen/Lower Saxony and in a new facility at the airport of Berlin-Schönefeld, which is located on the territory of Brandenburg).
+Between 2018 and 2021, custody pending departure has been carried out in 10 out of 16 Federal States.

 Detention to enforce cooperation (Mitwirkungshaft)